-This exposure control plan applies to all DePaul University (DPU) SON employees and SON students who, during the course of their employment and study, may come into contact with human blood or potentially infectious bodily fluids.
+This exposure control plan applies to all DePaul University (DPU) SON employees and SON students who, during the course of their employment and study, may come into contact with human blood.

 III.
 Responsibilities

 Employees and SON students are expected to follow DPU policies and the procedures of their particular place of work.
 When new procedures or duties will be performed by an employee and SON student previously determined not to be at risk for potential exposure, it is the supervisor's responsibility to notify the Departmental Safety Officer or his/her designee.